stefer/twentyfortyeight/README.md

 I then repeat by taking the third last column, moving the value as far right I can.
 The algorithm to shift left is very similar.

-I realized that I would get two more functions like this, Up, and Down.
+I realised that I would get two more functions like this, Up, and Down.
 The code duplication in these function made me feel sick.
-What could I possibly do to improve this?
+What could I possibly do to improve?

-Well, the first observation was at the innermost level, where I move or add, can be extracted as methd with parameters:
+Well, the first observation was at the innermost level, where I move or add, can be extracted as method with parameters:

     public void Right()